-Training can be in the classroom or on-the-job, or a combination of the two.
-Determine the degree of training based on the risk to the employee.
-As a minimum, the employee must demonstrate to their supervisor or designated representatives, the capability, knowledge and skills to understand and apply the controls required by their exposures, and that they can safely complete their assigned tasks.
+\3 Training can be in the classroom, interactive electronic, web-based, or on-the-job, or a combination of the two. \3 Determine the degree of training based on the risk to the employee.
+As a minimum, the employee must demonstrate to their supervisor or designated representatives, the capability, knowledge, and skills to understand and apply the controls required by their exposures, and that they can safely complete their assigned tasks.
 Each employee's possession of the necessary skills, knowledge and abilities must be determined by written or verbal tests, in conjunction with functional tests.
 Develop and use lesson plans or Standard Operating Procedures.
 Training may be contracted from outside sources, which include certified training facilities and utility companies.